NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 2.1.1 - fixed infinite loop bug that was encountered when the default text contained a substring or the an identical string in the replacement text 07/06/2023

 2.1.2 - updated ez-library add on to support multiple library instances in separate custom html content gadgets on the same WA page and in different languages 10/31/2023
+      - added the Copy Parent ID button to select the ID of the element without the full CSS Path